MicrosoftDocs/azure-docs-powershell/azps-7.5.0/Az.ServiceFabric/New-AzServiceFabricCluster.md

 This command uses certificates that you provide or system generated self-signed certificates to set up a new service fabric cluster.
 It can use a default template or a custom template that you provide.
 You have the option of specifying a folder to export the self-signed certificates to or fetching them later from the key vault.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.servicefabric/new-azservicefabriccluster) for up-to-date information.

 ## SYNTAX

 ### ByDefaultArmTemplate (Default)